Nonye2K3/chia/FAQ.md

 # Can I join a farming pool?

 Not yet.
 Currently the plots you generate are plotted to your own self pool key.
 Bram has much more on our [plans around pooling](https://www.chia.net/2020/11/10/pools-in-chia.html) and pool support will become high priority as soon as mainnet is released.
 You will not be able to change the pool of your current plots so you can just continue to farm them or slowly replace them over time with new plots using one of the upcoming pooling methods.
-2.2 I didn't get any blocks.
-👍
-🎉
-😂
-😎
-🌱
-bilai
-00:12

 # How do I send or receive a transaction?

-The wallet will show you your address and provide an interface for you to spend your chia funds.
+The Wallets page in the GUI will show you your receive address and provide an interface for you to spend your chia funds.
+You can also obtain a new wallet receive address any time you would like and those funds will all come to the same place as they are based on [HD Keys](https://www.investopedia.com/terms/h/hd-wallet-hierarchical-deterministic-wallet.asp).

-Read about how to build and start the wallet GUI in our [quickstart guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide#run-a-full-node--farmer--harvester--wallet).
-There is now some wallet functionality available on the command line.
+There is growing wallet functionality available on the command line.
 Try `chia wallet -h`.

-The wallet software also provides features related to coloured coins, and trade offers.
-Support for signing and sending transactions from the command line will be available soon.
+Wallet software also provides features related to coloured coins, and trade offers.

 # Why is it recommended that a winning plot be deleted on mainnet?

 There is a possible attack where an attacker who can co-ordinate N deep from the tip of the chain can try to coerce a winning farmer to re-write a historical transaction block.
-This attack is much more difficult and thus less of a risk in new consensus.
-Additionally, having more than one set of rewards go to the same plot and farmer lowers the farmer's pseudonymity.
-We expect that by mainnet, plotting will both be much faster and most farmers will have large enough farms that re-plotting the space opened up by a winning plot will be quick enough.
+This attack is much more difficult and thus less of a risk in new consensus and thus we only recommend deleting and re-plotting a plot to farmers with in excess of 1PB of farm size.
+Anyone smaller than that would be difficult for an attacker to locate and can more safely continue to farm plots that have already won.
 We plan to have the software automate the process up to and including kicking off a remote plotting process if the current hardware that a farmer or harvester are on is not up to the task of re-plotting.
 But to repeat, deleting winning plots is, and will always be, totally optional.

 # What are the next milestones?

-We are about to complete the Beta testnet blockchain phase.
-During Beta you should expect continued improvements in ease of install, and support for and user interface for our reference smart transactions.
-We will have some over the wire protocol changes that will require hard forks but should migrate your existing plots and installations easily to the newer chain.
-Starting with Beta 8, the new plot format is the same as mainnet so you will be able to get your plots in order before mainnet launch.
-After a short period of testing of the new consensus algorithm we will leave the Beta phase and enter the Release Candidate phase.
-These are releases that we believe are consensus critical feature complete but that we may need to add minor functionality to and fix bugs found.
-We expect to launch mainnet at the end of 2020 (but see below.)
-We also plan to have a 4-6 week period after mainnet launch when no transactions are allowed but farming rewards will be occurring.
+Starting with Beta 8 and continuing through the release candidates, the new plot format is the same as mainnet so you will be able to get your plots in order before mainnet launch.
+We are now in the release candidate phase.
+There are releases that we believe are consensus critical feature complete but that we may need to add minor functionality to, test especially the mainnet launch process, and fix bugs found.
+We expect to launch mainnet in March 2021 (see below.)
+We also plan to have a 6 week period after mainnet launch when no transactions are allowed but farming rewards will be occurring.
 This is to help the storage network stabilize and to reward our space farmers first.

 # When mainnet?

 The original plan was for December 2020 or January 2021 and our development of our original consensus met our expected timeline.
-However, in February of 2020 we were introduced to some new ideas at the Stanford Blockchain 2020 event that lead to our [new consensus algorithm](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) - which is a significant upgrade in security and usability of our chain.
+However, in February of 2020 we were introduced to some [new ideas](https://arxiv.org/abs/1910.02218) at the Stanford Blockchain 2020 event that lead to our [new consensus algorithm](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit) - which is a significant upgrade in security and usability of our chain.
 Implementing that has set us back a few weeks and now we are targeting a date on or before March 17, 2021 though there remains some timing uncertainty in the order of a week or two as we complete consensus critical items.
 Our intent is to not have to hard fork once mainnet is started so we have to be very certain that consensus critical items are complete and our first security audits are complete.
 Our community members warn that each time you ask in [Keybase](https://keybase.io/team/chia_network.public) it gets moved back a week.

 # How can I contribute?

 You should check out [CONTRIBUTING.md](https://github.com/Chia-Network/chia-blockchain/blob/master/CONTRIBUTING.md) in the repository but the quick answer is to please base your pull requests off the dev branch.
 The dev branch will only accept rebase merges or squash merges.
 You can help [translate the application](https://crowdin.com/project/chia-blockchain/) as well.
+Translating the GUI is especially useful and pretty easy to do with our Crowdin [Chia-Blockchain-GUI](https://crowdin.com/project/chia-blockchain) tool.

 # How do I upgrade and keep my keys and plots?

 If you use the GUI, it will migrate from release to release for you.
 For both the GUI and the command line, your keys are stored on OS specific keychains.
-If running services from the command line only, `chia init` will migrate your config.yaml and dbs if appropriate to the new version.
+If running services from the command line only, `chia init` will migrate your config.yaml and dbs - if appropriate - to the new version.
 Keys and plots made before Beta 8 are deprecated and useless.

 # Can I run this on a Raspberry Pi 3 or 4?

 Yes, and here are the [instructions](https://github.com/Chia-Network/chia-blockchain/wiki/Raspberry-Pi).
-This project requires a 64 bit OS.
-Pi 3 and Pi 4.
+This project requires a 64 bit OS so a Pi 3 or Pi 4.
 One can install and run harvesters, farmers, and full nodes on the Pi.
 Plotting on a Pi is feasible now with Chacha8 instead of AES but the Pi isn't quick.
 Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 Pi is also not a candidate for Timelords or VDF clients...

 # Why won't the GUI start on my linux distribution?